 How much potassium does beer contain?

 An average can of beer contains around 96mg of potassium.
-To put that into context, while potassium has no Recommended Daily Allowance a healthy potassium intake is thought to be between 3,500 and 4,700 per day.
+To put that into context, while potassium has no Recommended Daily Allowance a healthy potassium intake is thought to be between 3,500mg and 4,700mg per day.

-As you can see, while beer has a healthy amount of potassium, when consumed responsibly it’s absolutely safe.
+As you can see, while beer has a good amount of potassium, it would be hard to recommend it as a potassium supplement.
+When consumed responsibly it’s absolutely safe.
 When consumed in moderation beer can help to maintain healthy heart function and even increase HDL or “good” cholesterol.
 You’d need to consume around 50 cans of beer a day to consume an unhealthy amount of potassium… But if that were your daily intake, your potassium levels would be the least of your worries.